PEC-CSS/AI/Model Tuning/README.md

 ### 5. **Evaluate and Compare Performance**
    - Evaluate the results of your tuned models and compare them to the performance of the models before tuning.
    - Review metrics such as accuracy, F1-score, and recall.

+### 6. **Early Stopping in Deep Neural Networks (DNN)**
+   - Learn how to decide when to use Early Stopping based on metrics like accuracy and validation loss trends.
+   - Understand how it helps prevent overfitting while maintaining optimal model performance.

 ---